 Two scholarships are given in memory of Sheloa Hanson Hillman, a 1974 graduate of Bethel University, by her family and friends.
-These scholarships are awarded annually upon the recommendation of the women's athletic department to two women athletes who demonstrate financial need.
+These scholarships are awarded annually to two female students who intend to coach a sport following their college education, with preference given to those in the teaching field.
 (EAH084)